• Skip to primary navigation

 The free laptops for college students program at Northwest Missouri State University is designed to save students time and money.

-The cost of textbooks and a laptop is rolled into each student’s fees, so students simply pick up their free laptop for college students and a bundle of textbooks at the start of each semester.
+The cost of textbooks and a laptop is rolled into each student’s fees, so students pick up their free laptop for college students and a bundle of textbooks at the start of each semester.

 Northwest Missouri State University is committed to accessibility and affordability as a regional public university.
 NMSU, which began as a teacher’s institution in 1905, has always prioritized the needs of Missouri’s working and young people.

 Northwest is a top bargain because of its affordable tuition prices and high-quality academic offerings.
-It is a great choice for aspiring young professionals because to its small class numbers, teacher mentorship, and emphasis on experiential learning.
+It is a great choice for aspiring young professionals because of its small class numbers, teacher mentorship, and emphasis on experiential learning.

 5. Saint Mary’s University Minnesota